AnyChart/docs.anychart.com/Maps/Move_and_Zoom.md

 By default maps already have keyboard/mouse zoom in/out and pan features enabled, this can be turned on/off or tuned using {api:anychart.charts.Map#interactivity}interactivity(){api} method.

-## Overview
+## Interactivity

 AnyChart Maps are JavaScript interactive maps: use mouse and keyboard to manage the behavior and view of the map or its part.
 Some interactive features, like zooming and moving, are enabled by default.
 Let's now look at some default interactive settings.

 ### Default

 Use a keyboard to zoom the map in (press the "Ctrl" + "+" (for Mac: "cmd" + "+")) and out ("Ctrl" + "-" (for Mac: "cmd" + "-")) or use mouse and click twice on the map at the point you want to zoom to, and move map using the arrows on the keyboard or drill the map by mouse buttons.
 Note that keyboard interactivity works only when the focus is on the map, so it's necessary to click somewhere on the map to activate the keyboard interactivity.

 When there is a point selected or a couple of them, it's possible to copy some information about them.
-Select the regions you need and use standard hotkeys to copy theit data: Ctrl+C in Windows or Cmd+C in Mac.
+Select the regions you need and use standard hotkeys to copy their data: Ctrl+C in Windows or Cmd+C in Mac.
 By default, the information you get contains the series number, the selected regions' Id's and indexes.

+### Adjusting

 The text that you get from the point can be adjusted by using the {api:anychart.core.utils.MapInteractivity#copyFormatter}.copyFormatter(){api} method.
 Look at the sample below.
 Select several points and use copying hotkeys to get those points' data.